 Do you like taking on projects with your own two hands and a plan?
 If so, starting a home renovation business is a winning move in practically any market.
 There is no shortage of home improvement business opportunities, since homeowners are either improving their homes for long-term enjoyment, or sprucing them up to increase their market value for resale.
 Unlike many of today’s desk jobs, remodeling is a great opportunity to work with your mind and body.
 The start-up costs are relatively low, making it a great career choice for any independent contractor.
 Wondering what’s the most profitable home improvement business?
 Read on.

-How to Start Your Home Renovation Business
+How to Start a Home Renovation Business

 In a hands-on, location-based field like home repair, you’ll want to start off on the right foot with solid general contractor insurance.
 You will most often be working physically on-site, in the customer’s home.
 This means you’ll want coverage for bodily injury and property damage.